priya4-hari/JAVA/README.md

 # JAVA
-  Java is developed by SunMicrosystem
+  Java is developed by SunMicrosystem in 1995.